-- 1. Eliminating from consideration in the cumulative gradepoint-average up to 18 semester units of course work, - 2.
+- 1. Eliminating from consideration in the cumulative grade-point-average up to 18 semester units of course work, and - 2.
 Annotating the student academic record indicating where courses have been removed by academic renewal action.
+The permanent academic record shall be annotated in such manner that all grades assigned remain legibile, ensuring a true and complete academic history.